filecoin-station/zinnia/docs/architecture-decision-records/2023-01-switching-to-deno-core.md

 ## Consequences

-- We can support JS & Rust/WASM module from the beginning.
+- We can support JS & Rust/WASM modules from the beginning

 - We can leverage what the Deno team learned about Rust & v8 integration over the years and follow their best practices.